dataloop-ai/AutoML/README.md

 ```

 ## LAUNCH DATALOOP ON YOU LAPTOP
-with an account [@Dataloop AI](https://dataloop.ai/) you can now run ZazuML on your computer
+With a [@Dataloop AI](https://dataloop.ai/) account you can now run ZazuML on your computer
 or as a script via Dataloop's python SDK.
-Read more about [running ZazuML remotely](DOCS/REMOTEZAZU.md).
+Read up about running [ZazuML remotely](DOCS/REMOTEZAZU.md).

 Now that you've got the gist of it, feel free to read up on [Configuring ZazuML](DOCS/CONFIGURINGZAZU.md)